-Outdoor Mindset is a nonprofit organization that enhances quality of life for people affected by neurological challenges by uniting and empowering our members through a common passion for the outdoors.
+Outdoor Mindset is a nonprofit organization that enhances quality of life for people affected by medical challenges by uniting and empowering our members through a common passion for the outdoors.
 Our focus on relationships and the outdoors encourages people to change their perceptions of diagnosis from limitation to opportunity.
-If you have been affected by a neurological challenge & have a passion for the outdoors; join Outdoor Mindset now at www.outdoormindset.org/sign-up.
+If you have been affected by a medical challenge & have a passion for the outdoors; join Outdoor Mindset now at www.outdoormindset.org/sign-up.

 In 2009, thirteen individuals came together inspired by a mutual friend’s determination to make something good come from a recent diagnosis of a brain tumor.
-Everyone shared a link to a neurological challenge (brain tumors,
+Everyone shared a link to a medical challenge (brain tumors,

 aneurysms, epilepsy, etc.).
 Their experiences ranged from personal diagnosis to supporting diagnosed family members and friends.
 The group also shared a passion for the outdoors, along with an unyielding enthusiasm for life.
 These commonalities inspired the idea of Outdoor Mindset.
 Now, the connections we make between others broaden the story.